eu-digital-identity-wallet/eudi-srv-web-trustedlist-manager-py/README.md

   Initial Page of the Trusted Lists Registration Service (<http://127.0.0.1:5000/> or <http://localhost:5000/>) :
   + AUTH: <http://localhost:5000/authentication>

+  There are two ways to use it:

+    + With 1 user -> 1 user has access to both menus.
+    + With 2 users (TSL user and TSP user) -> each user only has access to their corresponding menu.

+    To switch between these two modes, simply go to the file "config.py" inside "app_config", and look for the "two_operators" option.
+      + "False" -> 1 user
+      + "True"  -> 2 users

+      + Note: By default, the option is set to "False".

   ### 3. Menu - Scheme Operator Trusted List user

   1. Once the user has logged in with the EUDI Wallet, they are presented with a menu.
 It contains the following options: